 - Q: Should I submit ranking certificate to enhance my chance of gaining acceptance into the GT-Shenzhen program?

 A: For admission into the program, we mainly look at your GRE/TOEFL scores, GPA, recommendation letters and personal statement; ranking certificate is not required.
 If you wish to be considered for scholarships, you must submit original, official ranking certificate to our GT-Shenzhen office in Atlanta – see Contact Us page.

 - Q: I am an applicant to the GT-Shenzhen program.
-I made a mistake on my application (applied for the wrong term / selected the PhD program instead of the MS program / swapped my first name and last name / …) Who should I contact to get the problem resolved?
+I made a mistake on my application (applied for the wrong term / selected the PhD program instead of the MS program / swapped my first name and last name / …).
+Whom should I contact to get the problem resolved?

 - Q: What is the likely process after I have applied?

 A: After we have received all required information on your application, we will be able to proceed with admission decisions.
-For those applicants that we have complete information on, we will strive to make admission decisions within 4 weeks after all application materials (online application, recommendation letters, official TOEFL/GRE scores) are received by Georgia Tech.
+For those applicants that we have complete information on, we will strive to make admission decisions within 6-8 weeks after all application materials (online application, recommendation letters, official TOEFL/GRE scores) are received by Georgia Tech.
 You may email informing us that your application is complete.

 - Q: How do I submit my response to a GT-Shenzhen admissions offer?

 A: Please complete the form on your application via GT online graduate application interface.